How Kids Can Help in the Kitchen

 • By explaining and talking through what you are doing, you are helping baby’s communication development.

-At this age kids are able to start helping, with a little prep from you.
+At this age toddlers are able to start helping in the kitchen, with a little prep from you.

 Benefit of Cooking Together: